carlosgonzalezcortado/TFM/README.md

 - For stable runs, keep `MAX_LENGTH=256` (as in the code) unless you know your VRAM headroom.

 ### License & use
-- **Code** in this repo: if a `LICENSE` file is not present, consider the project “all rights reserved” by default — please ask the author before reuse.
 - **Data**: follow KOTE’s license/terms and cite the original paper.
 - **Models**: follow the respective model card licenses (KcELECTRA: MIT on HF at the time of writing).